-For example, if the server has 128GB of RAM, it may split that up in 2 or more parts.
+For example, if the server has 128GB of RAM, it may split that up into 2 or more parts.

 Each account holder will then be assigned the amount of RAM as specified in their hosting contract.
 The resources allocated to each account are only for that account and will not be tapped into even if other accounts need or use more.

-From a user point of view, hosting a website on VPS host means:
+From a user point of view, hosting a website on a VPS host means:

-Better site security – Your website(s) will be hosted in an isolated environment.
-If anything untoward happens to your neighbour’s account,it will not affect you; and
+- Better site security – Your website(s) will be hosted in an isolated environment.
+If anything untoward happens to your neighbor’s account, it will not affect you; and

 Advantages of VPS Web Hosting

 VPS hosting is the perfect balance of price, performance, security, affordability, and privacy.
 Some of the amazing benefits you will get by using the services are;